thoughtspot/thoughtspot.github.io/_appliance/cloud.md

 ### Use small and medium instance types

 For ThoughtSpot customers who are deploying their instance with lower data sizes (<=100GB), ThoughtSpot supports “small” (20GB data) and “medium” (100GB data) instance types as shown in the table above to help reduce cost of cloud infrastructure.
 These are instances with lower CPU/RAM sizes (16/32 vCPU and 128GB/256 RAM).
-Additional configuration is needed prior to any data being loaded onto these instances.
-The configuration is enforced via TSCLI commands as follows:
+Additional configuration is required before any data can be loaded onto these instances.

-`$ tscli --adv config-mode lean -h
-usage: tscli config-mode lean [-h] --type {small,medium,default}`

-Use the "small" option for 16vCPU/~128GB RAM and the "medium" option for the 32vCPU/~256B RAM options.
+Please contact ThoughtSpot support for assistance with this configuration.

 ### Shut down and restart your cluster